-Answer: Generally speaking, sellers need a hardship to do a short sale, however; there are ways to do a short sale without a hardship.
+Generally speaking, sellers need a hardship to do a short sale.
+However, there are ways to do a short sale without a hardship.
 First, understand there is no guarantee that a bank will agree to accept a short sale and release the loan under circumstances that involve a hardship, much less those without a hardship.
 Every bank is different.
 Investor guidelines vary.
-Moreover, some PSAs really run the show.
+Moreover, some pooling and servicing agreements (PSAs) really run the show.

 - Reduced income (furloughs, new job, partner's loss of job, pay cut)

 - Illness or medical emergency

 - Divorce, separation or marital difficulties

 - Unexpected repairs or home maintenance

 The motivation of many sellers who want to do a short sale is the problem that their mortgage balances are generally higher than the value of their homes.
 They owe more than their homes are worth.
 These sellers do not want to go through foreclosure for a variety of reasons, and they hope to protect their credit rating somewhat.

 The simple solution would be to do a loan modification that reduces the principal balance below the home's market value.
 In effect, this would be selling the short sale home back to its owner, thereby letting the owner stay in the home.
 That would make a lot of sense.
 But no, that's not how our system in the United States works.
 To do a short sale, the seller must sell and move, rent for a few years and then buy a home very similar to or perhaps even nicer than the home the sellers already had.

 The easiest way to do a strategic short sale is to write a strong and honest hardship letter.
 Put some thought into it.
 What may not be a hardship to your son's English teacher can very well still be a hardship to you.
 If you owned a home in South Dakota and your job transferred to you Hawaii, that's a hardship, even though some people might consider Hawaii to be one of the best places to live in America.
 Here are other steps: